Phenix123/go-pinger/README.md

 ### Dockerfile and docker-compose.yml

 If you want to customize the Docker setup or environment variables, you can modify the `Dockerfile` or `docker-compose.yml` to suit your needs.

 ### Testing

 To test the functionality of your project, ensure you have the correct `.env` file setup, and then run the application locally or inside a Docker container.

 ### Contribution

 If you would like to contribute to this project, please fork the repository, create a feature branch, and submit a pull request.
 Contributions are welcome!

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Authors